jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/vsextensions-options.md

 ###Notifications

-- **Show me message when a newer version is available on www.telerik.com** - When enabled, you will receive notifications if a new version of **UI for ASP.NET MVC** is available on the Telerik website.
+- **Show me message when a newer version is available on www.telerik.com** - When enabled, you will receive notifications if a new version of **Telerik UI for ASP.NET MVC** is available on the Telerik website.